cf-convention/cf-convention.github.io/rules.md

 responsibility of the CF and UGRID communities to ensure that changes to one convention are mutually agreeable to the other.
-However, in the unlikely and highly undesirable event that a non-negotiable change to one convention is incompatible with the other convention, then this may be resolved either by restricting which versions of UGRID are allowed in CF; or else rewriting UGRID into the CF conventions document, including any required compatibility changes, thereby breaking the formal dependence on the external UGRID conventions.
+However, in the unlikely and highly undesirable event that a non-negotiable change to one convention is incompatible with the other convention then this may be resolved either by restricting which versions of UGRID are allowed in CF; or else (as a last resort) rewriting UGRID into the CF conventions document, including any required compatibility changes, thereby breaking the formal dependence on the external UGRID conventions.